JoshData/python-email-validator/README.md

 `allow_quoted_local=False`: Set to `True` to allow obscure and potentially problematic email addresses in which the part of the address before the @-sign contains spaces, @-signs, or other surprising characters when the local part is surrounded in quotes (so-called quoted-string local parts).
 In the object returned by `validate_email`, the normalized local part removes any unnecessary backslash-escaping and even removes the surrounding quotes if the address would be valid without them.
 You can also set `email_validator.ALLOW_QUOTED_LOCAL` to `True` to turn this on for all calls by default.

 `allow_domain_literal=False`: Set to `True` to allow bracketed IPv4 and "IPv6:"-prefixd IPv6 addresses in the domain part of the email address.
 No deliverability checks are performed for these addresses.
 In the object returned by `validate_email`, the normalized domain will use the condensed IPv6 format, if applicable.
 The object's `domain_address` attribute will hold the parsed `ipaddress.IPv4Address` or `ipaddress.IPv6Address` object if applicable.
 You can also set `email_validator.ALLOW_DOMAIN_LITERAL` to `True` to turn this on for all calls by default.

+`allow_display_name=False`: Set to `True` to allow a display name and bracketed address in the input string, like `My Name <me@example.org>`.
+It's implemented in the spirit but not the letter of RFC 5322 3.4, so it may be stricter or more relaxed than what you want.
+The display name, if present, is provided in the returned object's `display_name` field after being unquoted and unescaped.
+You can also set `email_validator.ALLOW_DISPLAY_NAME` to `True` to turn this on for all calls by default.

 `allow_empty_local=False`: Set to `True` to allow an empty local part (i.e.
     `@example.com`), e.g. for validating Postfix aliases.